Birmingham Metro Area Report

 Birmingham ABCI™ Compared to Statewide ABCI™

-The Center for Business and Economic Research would like to thank the Alabama business executives who completed the third quarter 2025 ABCI™ survey.
-This is the 95th consecutive quarter this report has been recorded, and it would not have been possible without your participation.
+The Center for Business and Economic Research would like to thank the Alabama business executives who completed the first quarter 2026 ABCI™ survey.
+This is the 97th consecutive quarter this report has been recorded, and it would not have been possible without your participation.

-Be sure to log in during the September 1–15 survey window to record your opinions about economic prospects and industry performance looking ahead to the fourth quarter of 2025.
+Be sure to log in during the March 1–15 survey window to record your opinions about economic prospects and industry performance looking ahead to the second quarter of 2026.

 This report was produced in partnership between the Center for Business and Economic Research at the The University of Alabama’s Culverhouse College of Business and the Birmingham Business Alliance.